ahmedmagds/WhatsGNU/README.md

 4. ### WhatsGNU_plotter.py
 This script plots:
 * Heatmap of GNU scores of orthologous genes in different isolates.
-* Metadata distribution bar plot of genes.
+* Metadata distribution bar plot of proteins.
 * Histogram of the GNU scores of all proteins in a genome.
-* Volcano plot showing genes with a lower average GNU score in one group (case) compared to the other (control).
+* Volcano plot showing proteins with a lower average GNU score in one group (case) compared to the other (control).
 The x-axis is the delta average GNU score (Average_GNU_score_case – Average_GNU_score_control) in the ortholog group.
 Lower average GNU score in cases will have a negative value on the x-axis (red dots) while lower average GNU score in the control group will have positive value on the x-axis (green dots).
 The y-axis could be drawn as a -log10(P value) from Mann–Whitney-Wilcoxon test.
 In this case, lower average GNU score in one group (upper left for case or upper right for control) would be of interest as shown by a significant P value (-log10( P value) > 1.3).
 The y-axis can also be the average OVRI in the case group for negative values on the x-axis or average OVRI in the control group for positive values on the x-axis.

 ## Dependencies
 * [Python3.x](https://www.python.org/downloads/)